Dr Natalie Blakely, MBBS, BA Hons, mBCAM, GMC Registered

 This treatment is a gentler option and is better suited for those who cannot take off any time to recover.
 This treatment can give the same skin tightening results as the ablative treatment but you will need more sessions of treatment to achieve this.

 Post inflammatory hyperpigmentation, melasma?
 This may be the treatment for you!
-This treatment is designed to make the skin more porous for 6 hours post-treatment.
+The Open Channel option is designed to make the skin more porous for 6 hours post-treatment.
 This aids the penetration of topical treatments such as hydroquinone, delivering excellent pigmentation results.

 Tixel is effective for treating: